 How will you practice your global citizenship?

 The Global Citizenship CAT Community is a unique, year-long academic experience for first-year students at Kansas State University.
 As a group, we practice what it means to be a global citizen and explore the ethical dimensions of intercultural experiences.
 In the fall term, we examine the social construction of cultures and how they help form our identities.
-In the spring, we prepare for and travel during Spring Break on a study tour to major cosmopolitan communities, where we engage with and reflect critically upon the people, history, culture, society, economy, and environment of those locations.
+In the spring, we prepare for and travel during Spring Break on an international study tour, where we engage with and reflect critically upon the people, history, culture, society, economy, and environment of those locations.

 1 Life-Changing Experience

 The Global Citizenship CAT Community is one of K-State First's non-residential Connecting Across Topics (CAT) Communities: it is designed around student interests and offers mentoring from two professors and an advanced undergraduate learning assistant who share their students' interests.
 Unlike most other CAT Communities and other universities' first-year experiences, the Global Citizenship CAT Community includes an education abroad component and unfolds over the entirety of students' first year at Kansas State.